Best Of17 min read

 Cons:

-• hPanel isn't cPanel (learning curve for switchers)
+• hPanel isn't cPanel (learning curve for people switching hosts)

 • No phone support

-• Daily backups only on Business plan and above
+• Daily backups only start at the Business plan

-Hot take: Hostinger's LiteSpeed implementation is better than what some "premium" hosts offer at 3x the price.
-If you're starting a WooCommerce store in 2026 and budget is tight, this is your default choice — full stop.
+Worth the upgrade?
+Hostinger's LiteSpeed setup is honestly better than what some "premium" hosts offer at three times the price.
+If you're starting a WooCommerce store and budget is tight, this is your go-to choice.

 2. Bluehost — Best for WooCommerce Beginners